JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 Is note taking a waste of time?

-The time that you are writing notes / making your KB, you are not doing new things...
+The time that you are writing notes / making [your KB](https://jalcocert.github.io/JAlcocerT/knowledge-management/), you are not doing new things...

 Is note taking just bike-shedding?

 > I got to know about the concept [during 2024](https://jalcocert.github.io/JAlcocerT/this-year-was-crazy/)

-The power of notes.
-Without bikeshedding!
+Embrace The power of notes.

+Without bikeshedding, but unloading your brain and sharing with others!

 #### Dev Smart not Hard